 “You and you,” the lead guard said, pointing a claw at Vi and Cynthia, “the Arena waits.”

 “Glad I got that nap,” Vi muttered, bracing herself and standing upright, away from Cynthia’s support.
 Faith reached her hand out and Vi took it in solidarity.

 Only a few bars vanished from the front of their cell, just enough to admit one person at a time, and the guards’ spears kept the other slayers back.

-Faith and Mia silently watched them leave until Faith searched the floor before picking up a decent sized rock.
-As the end guard started on his way out Faith threw it, smacking him in the arm to make him face her.
+Faith and Mia silently watched them leave.
+Then Faith searched the floor before picking up a decent sized rock.
+As the end guard started on his way out, Faith threw it, smacking him in the arm to make him face her.

 “Two against a hundred demons?”
 Faith growled at the guard.
 “Is that a fair match where you come from?”

 “One slayer against one slayer,” the demon replied.
 “It could not be fairer.”

 Fear spread across Faith’s face as the guard walked away.